 1. Film at Lincoln Center defines a short film as any film with a running time of 40 minutes or less.
 (This includes the final version with credits.)
 Any film longer than 40 minutes will not be considered.

 2. All films submitted to NYFF must be New York theatrical premieres.
-“Premiere” is defined as any film having not screened for the public in the greater New York area, or having received a screening in a festival operating within New York state.
-Films must not have additional screenings in the New York area during the festival dates, ending October 13, 2024.
+“Premiere” is defined as any film having not screened for the public and/or having received a screening in a festival operating in New York area.
+Films must not have additional screenings in the New York area during the festival dates, ending October 13, 2025.

-3. Films that have shown theatrically in New York or virtually in the United States, have been broadcast on television prior to NYFF or are available on home entertainment formats (including Blu-Ray/DVD/TVOD/VOD) will be deemed ineligible.
+3. Films that have shown theatrically in New York or have been broadcast on television prior to NYFF or are available on home entertainment formats (including Blu-Ray/DVD/TVOD/VOD) will be deemed ineligible.
+Films that had screened regionally on a virtual platform, but not in the NY area or by a New York institution are eligible as long as they meet all other eligibility requirements.

 4. Films that have had private, unpublicized screenings are eligible for submission to NYFF.